zxcd/PaddleX/docs/module_usage/tutorials/cv_modules/face_feature_en.md

 <details>
   <summary>👉 <b>Details on Format Conversion / Dataset Splitting (Click to Expand)</b></summary>

-The Face Recognition module does not support data format conversion or dataset splitting.
+The face feature module does not support data format conversion or dataset splitting.

 </details>

-#### 4.1.4 Data Organization for Face Recognition Module
+#### 4.1.4 Data Organization for Face Feature Module

-The format of the validation dataset for the Face Recognition module differs from the training dataset.
+The format of the validation dataset for the face feature module differs from the training dataset.
 If you need to evaluate model accuracy on private data, please organize your dataset as follows:

 ```bash
 face_rec_dataroot      # Root directory of the dataset, the directory name can be changed